akiryk/udacity_neighborhood_map/README.md

 3. cd into the udacity_neighborhood_map directory
 4. Install grunt modules.
 5. Run `grunt` from command line to start a local server at http://localhost:8000
-6. Go to localhost:8000 to view map.
+6. Go to localhost:8000/prod to view production version of map.

 ###Using the filters
 There are three ways to filter the data.